Black and white portrait of a Raja Althaibani, a woman with dark hair, looking directly at the camera, with the word 'ABOUT' in bold at the bottom.

 RAJA ALTHAIBANI

 She advises organizations, media institutions, and leadership teams on how to operate, adapt, and make decisions under pressure in rapidly evolving information environments.
+She writes Unembedded and founded The Field, a cross-sector community of practice for practitioners working at this intersection.

 Languages: English, Arabic